device42/device42-docs/docs/administration/appliance-manager/update-device42.md

 ![](/assets/images/update-device42/updgrade-options-AM.png)

-- **Enter URL**: Enter the provided URL from the update notification and click **Download**.
+- **Enter URL:** Enter the provided URL from the update notification and click **Download**.
-- **Upload D42 upgrade package**:
+- **Upload D42 upgrade package:**
-  - Click the **Check for latest version** link or visit the [Device42 update page](https://www.device42.com/update) and enter your Name, Surname, and Email address.
+  - Click the **Check for latest version** link or visit the [Device42 update page](https://www.device42.com/update) and enter your name, surname, and email address.
-  - Download the update package using the "Device42 MA Update File" link that's emailed to you.
+  - Download the update package using the "Device42 MA Update File" link emailed to you.
   - Head back to the Appliance Manager and **Browse** your machine for the downloaded package file.
   - Click **Upload** and wait for the progress bar to complete.

 The URL option automates the process of downloading and uploading the upgrade package.
 The manual upload option is available for when you've already downloaded the package file or are using an instance without internet access.

-In both cases a green status message will appear instructing you complete the upgrade from the VM console.
+In both cases, a green status message will appear instructing you to complete the upgrade from the VM console.

 ### Apply the Update